 Manual was developed for the Public Space Management Branch in conformance with permitting procedures and policy.

-FAQ's on how to install a banner or seasonal display on a District Department of Transportation (DDOT) street light pole.
+FAQs on how to install a banner or seasonal display on a DDOT street light pole.

 A notarized Certification of Notice demonstrating compliance with the notice requirement must be submitted to the Public Space Committee coordinator at least one week prior to the Public Space Committee hearing on the application.